ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 # Needs work

-===== Node examples — use cases: =====

-Node — a new document someone created… — type: Digital data Has title (file name); has relationships: ☆→created by (ember account), ☆has revisions (each time saved or autosaved).
-Node: — a piece of music someone had in their computer upon backing up w/ Ember… — type: Digital data.
-Has title (file name); Relationships: has revision: only the current revision, since it’s never been resaved; has creator (ember account).; has date created (date created from filesystem — with source annotation) Note that the content & format metadata are stored with the Revision nodes, not with the main nodes.
-Each revision node has autodetected music metadata (e.g. by Musicbrainz PUID lookup) or other autodetected metadata, such as plagiarism detection information.
-Music metadata & such can be added manually to main &/or revision nodes.
-DCE (and Wreathe and Ember) should use Google Wave’s letter-by-letter edit tracking technology… then DCE data backed up wouldn’t need independent revision nodes like that — but instead justindependent revision nodes for actual conceptual revisions of the document.
-Maybe, to prevent confusion, autosaved revisions could be called by a different name (i.e. a word other than “revision”.)?….
-Wreathe and Ember should hide their DCE underpinnings, for the most part, but at the same time, lower-level DCE editing should be easy.
-====== Implementation ======

-A full DCE editor à la Wreathe isn’t necessarily necessary for Ember’s web-based administration — just use the all-in-one DCE editor / Ember browser / etc. in Wreathe if one wants desktop-power-level DCE editing in Wreathe [possibly meant to write Ember there?].
-Plus, DCE editing can be easily implemented in a web environment without worrying about rendering or display so much — just work with the raw Dcs if that kind of “advanced” functionality is desired, if necessary…?

 There are a large number of works of great cultural importance.
 They have touched on a number of meaningful subjects, but several subjects have stood out particularly for me: ethics, rights, prejudice and bigotry, and theology.
 These are elements of society that play important roles, influencing the ways people live and experience their daily lives.